-Australian Rules Football Television Coverage in 2018
+Australian Rules Football Television Coverage in 2023

-We have full schedules at this link.
+We have full schedules at our AFL TV schedules page.

 We have weekly radio listings for the AFL at our AFL Radio page